 What restrictions apply to the use of Bush Key?

-- Bush Key is open from sunrise to sunset as designated by the park superintendent, from approximately mid-October to mid-January, or when tern nesting season is complete.
+- Bush Key is open from sunrise to sunset from approximately mid-October to mid-January, or when tern nesting season is complete as designated by the park superintendent.

 - All visitors must stay below the vegetation line and above the water line, unless on a designated trail or route.
+Entering or exiting the water from the shore to swim, snorkel or dive is prohibited.

 - Bush Key is closed as designated by the superintendent, from approximately mid-February to mid-October for protection of nesting seabirds.
-Persons and boats must remain at least 100 feet from the mean low tide line, unless otherwise indicated by demarcation buoys or signage.
+Persons and vessels must remain at least 100 feet from the mean low tide line, unless otherwise indicated by demarcation buoys or signage.

 - The area designated as the “Shark Special Protection Zone” is closed to the public June 1 through October 31.
 (Refer to Appendix G for coordinate description).